The DUP’s actual problem is everybody’s actual problem?

 You can see this in the RHI scandal of 2016.
 The NIAO report was handed to the PAC in July 2016, nearly six months before.
 In the preparations for evidence sessions no red flags were raised.

-When the media went into overdrive that the controversial nub of the matter was discovered.
-No one, not either of the two DUP minister who’d had charge, nor the PAC, seemed to understand the matter.
+The media went into overdrive when the nub of the matter was discovered.
+No one, not either of the two DUP ministers who’d had charge, nor the PAC, seemed to understand what when wrong.

 As a result, the seven month long experiment of letting the Duopoly govern alone (the ultimate centralisation of unopposed power) the whole thing collapsed spectacularly.